aryan-programmer/Universal-CPP/README.md

 ## <span style="color:red">× To implement</span> || <span style="color:green">√ Implemented</span> Features ← From Languages

 ### <span style="color:green">√ Garbage Collection  ← Objective-C</span>
-Like Objective-C, UC++ supports GC, but only ARC (Automatic Reference Counting) style GC is supported, like in Objective-C where ARC is the recommended method.
+Like Objective-C, UC++ support s GC, but only ARC (Automatic Reference Counting) style GC is supported, like in Objective-C where ARC is the recommended method.

 ------